jamosdev/GLZAv06Win32/readme.txt

 It seems there is newer: https://github.com/Intensity/GLZA   damn.
 Oh well too bad.
 Also the decode is single threaded now to fix the divide by zero that was happening on decode.
+Also there was some bug where it was testing if it is in unicode range and the test on prev1 was wrong compared to the equivelant on prev2.
 /***********************************************************************

 Copyright 2014-2016 Kennon Conrad